Abdul-Rahimm/PortFolio/YOUTUBE_SETUP.md

 4. **Test the Integration:**
    - Restart your development server
-   - Visit the admin videos page to see if videos are loaded
+   - Visit the videos page to see if videos are loaded
    - Check the homepage for YouTube videos

 ## Important Notes: